epichl25/ESP8266-TinyML-test/README.md

 I do not own this library.
 For the official library, please visit: https://github.com/eloquentarduino/EloquentTinyML

-Note: This library is NOT latest version of eloquentTinyML (2.4.0).
+Note: This library does NOT use the latest version of eloquentTinyML (2.4.0).